bauerjj/bauerjj.github.io/_pages/linux-tips.md

 One solution was to add a bbappend file for the <package> that included one line: `ALLOW_EMPTY_${PN} = "1"`.
 This will get rid of the error, but it WON'T actually include anything since the <package> binary is missing in the work folder.

 ## Random

+## Ubuntu
+ - Chromium doesn't support panning out of the box like it does in Windows.
+You have to download the [AutoScroll Extension](https://chrome.google.com/webstore/detail/occjjkgifpmdgodlplnacmkejpdionan) to get the panning working with the push of the middle button

 ### Cryptography